-- 1. Subscriber shall accurately represent itself in all communications with the CA conducted. - 2.
-The data contained in any certificates about Subscriber is accurate. - 3.
-The Subscriber shall protect its private key at all times, in accordance with this policy, as stipulated in the certificate acceptance agreements, and local procedures - 4.
-The Subscriber lawfully holds the private key corresponding to public key identified in the Subscriber's certificate. - 5.
-The Subscriber will abide by all the terms, conditions, and restrictions levied on the use of their private keys and certificates. - 6.
-Subscriber shall promptly notify the appropriate CA upon suspicion of loss or compromise of their private keys.
-Such notification shall be made directly or indirectly through mechanisms consistent with this CPS. - 7.
-The subscriber shall follow the duties as mentioned in the IT Act.
+- 1. The subscriber is to accurately represent itself in all communications with the CA conducted. - 2.
+The data contained in any certificates about the Subscriber is accurate. - 3.
+The Subscriber should protect its private key at all times, as per this CPS, as stipulated in the certificate acceptance agreements, and local procedures - 4.
+The Subscriber lawfully holds the private key corresponding to the public key identified in the Subscriber's certificate. - 5.
+The Subscriber should abide by all the terms, conditions, and restrictions levied on the use of their private keys and certificates. - 6.
+Subscribers are to promptly notify the appropriate CA upon suspicion of the loss or compromise of their private keys.
+Such notification is made directly or indirectly through mechanisms consistent with this CPS. - 7.
+The subscriber should follow the duties as mentioned in the IT Act.